 In addition to apple picking, B.J.
 Reece Orchards offers a range of activities, including wagon rides, apple cannons, scavenger hunts, a petting farm, jumping pillows, cow milking, pony rides, and more.
 Enjoy a picnic amidst the lovely surroundings or visit their corn maze.

 The orchard also hosts seasonal events like pumpkin picking and harvest festivals.
-The orchard is also famous for its fried apple pies, so keep room for a sweet treat.
+It’s famous for its fried apple pies, so save room for a sweet treat.

 R&A Orchards